 In some ways, as a product with huge development support and intended for the mass market, the Apple Watch is the easiest to use in our review.
 For a comprehensive product, it is remarkably intuitive.
 Because it can be customized with an infinite array of apps, one could say that the process to learn how to use it is also limitless.
 Thankfully there are basic use lessons that you learn just once and any subsequent app you add is just an incremental addition.
 All that said, for some, the Apple Watch and its infinite applications is likely to be overwhelming for some.
 For those, a simpler product is going to be inherently easier to use.

 The Fitbit Surge comes to mind.
 The Fitbit offers modern efficiency and an intuitive interface, with far simpler options.
-Similarly, the Best Buy TomTom Runner is ultra simple and clean, with a clever interface.
 As compared to the full-service products like the Editor's Choice Garmin Forerunner 935, the Apple contender is a little more slick, but not by much.
 Garmin has really stepped up its game, especially in terms of usability.
 This extends to their other products too.
 The other Best Buy Garmin Forerunner 35 and the clever Garmin VivoActive both have the same easy-to-use interface and data management of the Forerunner 935, and these lag just a little behind the Apple Watch.

 With the Apple watch we have to separate the features into "hardware" and software.
 Because the watch can be customized with limitless apps, one could say the features are also limitless.
 This is only partially true.
 Those apps use the various antennae and sensors of the Apple Watch to generate the activity data you seek.
 And that hardware is fixed at the time it is manufactured.
 It is this fixed hardware that matters the most, in our assessment of features.
 In this category, we look for sensors and other hardware to capture time information, step count, sleep data, smart-watch function, GPS distance and rate, GPS navigation, temperature, barometric altitude, heart rate, and compatibility with external sensors.
 Of these, all we tested have timekeeping and GPS distance and speed data.
 The Apple Watch adds smart watch function, step count, sleep data, GPS navigation, built-in heart rate sensor, and compatibility with external sensors.

 On the "software" side, no other company offers the customizability that the Apple Nike+ does.
-Next in line would be the high-end Garmin models, the Suunto Ambit3 Peak, and the Nixon Mission.
+Next in line would be the high-end Garmin models and the Suunto Ambit3 Peak.
 These can also be customized with respective sets of customized apps.
 In each case, though, the selection and sophistication of the apps are less than those for the Apple Watch.
 After these more sophisticated customizable tools, the remainder of the watches are largely similar in the number of software features they offer.

 In terms of hardware, the only clearly superior products in our review are the Garmin Forerunner 935 and Fenix 5.
 These are truly full-featured products, bringing timekeeping, GPS tracking, GPS navigation, smartwatch functions, barometric altimetry, a thermometer, a built-in heart rate sensor, step counting, sleep tracking, and compatibility with external sensors.
 This is everything we could think of, and it's all in these top-shelf Garmin devices.
 Next in line is a rough tie between the Suunto Ambit3 Peak and the Apple Watch.
 Both are complete, except for a couple things.
 The Suunto does not have built-in heart rate while the Apple does not have a barometer nor a thermometer.
 All the rest of the products we tested have significantly fewer hardware features.